parrenin/IceChrono/README.md

 - `output.txt`		: only contains the program execution time for now.

 In each drilling directory, you have the following output files:
 - `output.txt`			: is the main output file.
-It gives you the posterior estimates and uncertainties of the three input variables (accumulation, LID and thinning) and of the output variables (ice age, gas age, Δdepth, etc.).
+It gives you the posterior estimates and uncertainties of the three input variables (accumulation, LID and thinning) and of the output variables (ice age, air age, Δdepth, etc.).
 The header in the file tells you which column is which variable.
 - `restart.txt`			: is a restart file, which can be used to start an optimization experiment from the result of a previous optimization experiment, for a faster convergence.
 - `accumulation.pdf`	: is the accumulation figure (with prior and posterior estimates)
 - `Ddepth.pdf`			: is the Δdepth figure (with prior estimates, observations and posterior estimates)
-- `gas_age.pdf`			: is the gas age figure (with prior estimates, observations and posterior estimates)
+- `air_age.pdf`			: is the air age figure (with prior estimates, observations and posterior estimates)
-- `gaslayerthick.pdf`	: is the gas layer thickness figure (with prior estimates, observations of dated intervals and posterior estimates)
+- `airlayerthick.pdf`	: is the air layer thickness figure (with prior estimates, observations of dated intervals and posterior estimates)
 - `ice_age.pdf`			: is the ice age figure (with prior estimates, observations and posterior estimates)
 - `icelayerthick.pdf`	: is the ice layer thickness figure (with prior estimates, observations of dated intervals and posterior estimates)
 - `LID.pdf`				: is the Lock-In Depth figure (with prior estimates, observations and posterior estimates)
 - `thinning.pdf`		: is the thinning figure (with prior and posterior estimates)

 In each drilling-couple directory, you have the following output files:
-- `gas-gas.pdf`		: is the air-air stratigraphic links figure (with prior and posterior estimates)
+- `air-air.pdf`		: is the air-air stratigraphic links figure (with prior and posterior estimates)
-- `gas-ice.pdf`		: is the air-ice stratigraphic links figure (with prior and posterior estimates)
+- `air-ice.pdf`		: is the air-ice stratigraphic links figure (with prior and posterior estimates)
-- `ice-gas.pdf`		: is the ice-air stratigraphic links figure (with prior and posterior estimates)
+- `ice-air.pdf`		: is the ice-air stratigraphic links figure (with prior and posterior estimates)
 - `ice-ice.pdf`		: is the ice-ice stratigraphic links figure (with prior and posterior estimates)